 Sheriff to Catoosa County smoke shop owners: Your Delta 8 products violate state law

-According to the 2018 Farm Bill which legalized the production of hemp products that contain less than 0.3% THC based on the dry weight.
-Delta 8 Georgia legal status is currently being challenged by local authorities who are racing to declare Delta 8 illegal in Georgia, although that contradicts any Farm Bill compliant products.
-We saw as similar scenario in Texas last year, where store owners challenged local authorities to keep Delta 8 legal in Texas … although that may change.
+According to the 2018 Farm Bill, which legalized the production of hemp products that contain less than 0.3% THC based on the dry weight.
+Delta 8 THC Georgia’s legal status is currently being challenged by local authorities racing to declare Delta 8 illegal in Georgia, although that contradicts any Farm Bill-compliant products.
+We saw a similar scenario in Texas last year, where store owners challenged local authorities to keep Delta 8 legal in Texas … although that may change.

-Some local smoke shops are opting to pull hundreds of Delta 8 products off of their shelves, resulting in shops currently suing the state for violating the 2018 Farm Bill.
+Some local smoke shops opt to pull hundreds of Delta 8 products off their shelves, resulting in shops currently suing the state for violating the 2018 Farm Bill, as Delta 8 THC Georgia shops are being targeted.

 Delta 8 THC is synthesized from CBD.
-CBD is a popular non-intoxicating chemical that’s prevalent in hemp which Congress legalized through the Farm Bill in 2018.
-Delta 8 Gerogia seems like a similar situation we’re seeing an alarming increase across the nation.
-Delta 8 THC is legal when compliant with the Farm Bill, therefore using the argument that the sample from one smoke shop contained too much THC is moot.
-It’s obvious officials want Delta 8 in Georgia to be declared illegal, but store owners are putting up a fight.
+CBD is a popular non-intoxicating chemical prevalent in hemp, which Congress legalized through the Farm Bill in 2018.
+Delta 8 THC legal in Georgia seems similar; we’re seeing an alarming increase nationwide.
+Delta 8 THC is legal when compliant with the Farm Bill.

-Sheriff Sisk says sheriff’s office employees recently tested products sold at Catoosa smoke shops, and found they contain an illegal amount of Delta 9 THC, the psychoactive agent in cannabis products that produces a “high.”
+Sheriff Sisk says sheriff’s office employees recently tested products sold at Catoosa smoke shops.
+They found they contain an illegal amount of Delta 9 THC, the psychoactive agent in cannabis products that produces a “high.”

-Sheriff Sisk says he is giving the companies until April 30th to remove the products from their shelves.
+Sheriff Sisk says he gives the companies until April 30th to remove the products from their shelves.

-The letter his office sent says investigators already have “evidence needed to move forward with prosecution and seizures.”
+His office’s letter says investigators already have “evidence needed to move forward with prosecution and seizures.”

-“The Shoppe” owner Joe King says after receiving this letter they pulled more than 380 items off the shelves.
+“The Shoppe” owner, Joe King, says they pulled more than 380 items off the shelves after receiving this letter.

 That’s over $11,000 in revenue lost.